 Clean up.
 Adopt the road or street in front of your house and pick up litter.
 Take a grabber tool with you, or put on on gloves and collect the trash that is dropped or blows into your neighborhood.
 Call your city hall and ask about organizing a clean up of your local park or downtown area.
 Recycle aluminum cans, or separate recyclable items.
 Create your own community version of Vermont’s Green Up Day and make your piece of the world a little healthier.
 You can still make a global statement while staying home.

 Give it up for the cause.
 Donate used items to a resource center instead of taking them to the landfill.
 ReStores works with Habitat for Humanity to build affordable homes and help others have better lives.
 The Deconstruction and ReUse Network focuses on taking apart and reusing building items to use in other projects.
 TimeBanks USA uses hours as currency to improve lives and build community.
-A Community Thrives, or ACT is a part of the USA Today Network, and helps shine a light on and support community.
 Freecycle.org is a network that allows members to give items for free instead of sending to the landfill.
 Use distancing and cleaning guidelines if you receive or give items.

 Turn off.
 Use Smart Strips for electronics and reduce the amount of “trickle” energy usage.
 We all know that lights should be turned off when we leave the room, but how about unplugging other appliances, like coffee makers, toasters or radios?
 Try designating Earth Day as a day without television or video games.
 Leave your car in the driveway and never idle the motor while waiting – it wastes more gas and money than restarting the car.
 Brush up on your biking skills – or take out those ’70s roller skates for a roll down the boardwalk.

 Dress for Mother Earth.
 Share clothing or shop thrift shops for items to add to your wardrobe.
 Take the initiative and start a clothing swap of your own in your neighborhood or among family members, using safe distancing practices, or having an “online swap” with friends on Zoom or other digital meeting places.
 Now is a good time to learn to repair your clothing, mending rips or tears, replacing lost buttons, or even fixing floppy soles on sneakers.
 Choose clothing made from earth-friendly materials instead of micro-fiber or other synthetic fibers.
 Use planet-friendly hair ties, or wear clothing from eco-conscious companies such as these.
 Better yet, make your own hair ties from those lonely socks without mates.

-Make sure to check out your local Living on the Cheap network site for deals in your area.
+Make sure to check out your local Living on the Cheap network site for other ideas.